sanstzu/auth/README.md

 # Auth
-Testing out simple Rust web-frameworks by creating an authentication service.
+Testing out simple Rust web-framework by creating an authentication service using Axum and Postgres.